zumasys/docs/site/jbase/dynamic-objects/introduction-to-dynamic-objects/README.md

 jsh ~ -->
 ```

-The JED and ED editors will convert the object to JSON to be edited and, when written back, will be re-converted to an object:
+The jED and ED editors will convert the object to JSON to be edited and, when written back, will be re-converted to an object:

 ```
 jsh ~ -->jed starwars 1